Weddings have taken a hit recently, and the views on marriage have changed among Millennials.

 Year 16: Go on dates and keep your marriage fun

-If you have kids, then your life might feel a little like a circus!
+If you have kids, your life might feel like a circus!

 Year 17: You can’t pour from an empty cup!

 It is crucial not to lose yourself in being someone’s wife or mother.